liveahero-wiki/liveahero-wiki.github.io/guide/office.md

 The Office Background can be changed by possessing a Background Hologram, which can be obtained by approval process or from the limited-time event shop.

+### Office Mission

+You can check and receive the contents of "Office Missions" from the office.

+As rewards for accomplishing Office Missions, you can obtain {% include item-icon.html id=79 %} Company Seal and {% include item-icon.html id=78 %} Stamp of Approval.